PeptidesBuyer GuideResearch PeptidesQualityCOA

 Pharmaceutical laboratory with vials and testing equipment representing peptide quality verification

-The research peptide market sits at an estimated USD 52 billion globally as of 2026 — and a significant share of it is unregulated, untested, and in some cases outright fraudulent.
-FDA analysis found that up to 40% of tested online peptides contained incorrect dosages (FDA enforcement data, 2025).
-A vial labelled 5 mg may hold 3 mg or less — and without third-party analytical testing, you can't tell from the label, the price, or the website design.
+Show me the COA or it didn't happen.
+The research peptide market sits at an estimated USD 52 billion globally as of 2026, and a meaningful slice of it is bunk, underdosed, or outright fake.
+FDA testing found up to 40% of online peptides came back with the wrong dose (FDA enforcement data, 2025).
+A vial labelled 5 mg might hold 3 mg.
+You can't tell from the label, the price, or the website.
+You tell from third-party HPLC and mass spec.
+Full stop.

 Key Takeaways

-• FDA testing (2025) found up to 40% of online peptides contain incorrect dosages — underdosing is the most profitable form of peptide fraud.
+• FDA testing (2025) flagged up to 40% of online peptides as incorrectly dosed.
+Underdosing is the most profitable form of fraud because nobody catches it without HPLC.

-• A legitimate vendor always provides third-party HPLC + mass spectrometry COAs with a verifiable lot number you can confirm directly on the lab's website.
+• A G2G vendor publishes third-party HPLC + mass spec COAs with a lot number you can verify on the lab's own site.
+Janoshik and Finnrick are the two community-trusted independent labs.

-• Research peptide purity ≥98% (HPLC) is the minimum standard for most discovery-phase work; ≥99% is required for quantitative binding assays.
+• ≥98% HPLC is the floor for most discovery work. ≥99% is required for quantitative binding assays.
+Anything under 95% is bunk.

 What Makes a Research Peptide Vendor Legitimate?

-The peptide synthesis market reached approximately USD 732 million in 2026 (Precedence Research, 2026), but the research vendor space remains largely self-regulated.
-Legitimate vendors share a cluster of non-negotiable characteristics that clearly separate them from grey-market operators.
+The peptide synthesis market hit roughly USD 732 million in 2026 (Precedence Research, 2026), but the research-grade vendor space is still mostly self-policed.
+The vendors people call G2G all share the same cluster of traits.
+The grey-market ones fail in the same predictable ways.

 How Do You Read a Peptide COA?

-A certificate of analysis from a credible independent lab contains five core fields.
-Each one matters.
+A COA from a credible independent lab has five fields you actually care about.
+Each one is a yes/no.

-1. HPLC purity percentage.
-High-performance liquid chromatography separates the target peptide from all other compounds in the vial.
-The purity reading — expressed as a percentage — tells you what fraction of the vial's content is actually the peptide you ordered.
-Anything below 95% is inadequate for research use; ≥98% is the accepted minimum for standard discovery work (Verified Peptides QA guidelines, 2025).
+1. HPLC purity %.
+HPLC separates the target peptide from everything else in the vial.
+The number tells you what fraction of the powder is actually the compound you ordered.
+Under 95% is bunk for research. ≥98% is the accepted floor for standard discovery work (Verified Peptides QA guidelines, 2025).

 3. Lot number.
-The lot number printed on the COA must match the number on your vial exactly.
-Batch-to-batch variation is real; a COA from a previous synthesis run tells you nothing about what you received.
+The lot on the COA has to match the lot stamped on the vial.
+Batch-to-batch variation is real, especially for longer sequences.
+A COA from a previous synthesis run tells you nothing about what's in your hand.

 4. Test date.
-COAs more than six months old at the time of purchase are stale.
-Peptides degrade, and conditions between testing and shipping aren't always controlled.
-A current COA is not optional.
+A COA more than six months old at the time of purchase is stale.
+Peptides degrade and storage between testing and shipping isn't always tight.
+Current COA, no exceptions.

-5. Lab identity and verifiability.
-The issuing lab should be named, accredited, and independently contactable.
-A QR code or report ID that resolves on the lab's own server is the gold standard.
-If you can't independently verify the document exists, it doesn't.
+5. Lab identity, verifiable.
+The lab is named, accredited, and contactable.
+A QR code or report ID that resolves on the lab's own server is gold standard.
+If you can't independently confirm the document exists, it doesn't.

 Quality Failure Rates in Unvetted Online Peptide Vendors Horizontal bar chart.
 Incorrect dosing or underdosing: 40% of vendors (FDA 2025).
 Unverifiable or fake COA: 35%.
 Endotoxin contamination detected: 25%.
 Improper storage or lyophilization: 20%.
 Source: FDA enforcement data and industry QA reports 2025.
 Quality Failures: Unvetted Online Vendors % of vendors with identified failure — FDA enforcement + industry QA data, 2025 Incorrect dosing Fake / unverifiable COA Endotoxin contamination Poor lyophilisation 40% 35% 25% 20% Source: FDA enforcement data + industry QA reports (2025)